-Montagne Sainte-Victoire is a wide massif in Southern France, Provence-Alpes-Côte d'Azur region (PACA), between the departments of Bouches-du-Rhône and Var, stretching in the West-East direction and reaching the altitude of 1011 m. on its highest point.
+Montagne Sainte-Victoire is a wide massif in Southern France, Provence-Alpes-Côte d'Azur region (PACA), between the departments of Bouches-du-Rhône and Var, stretching in the West-East direction and reaching the altitude of 1011 m. on its highest point, the Baou des Vespres.
 The massif is located to the east of Aix-en-Provence and has an international reputation in reason of its beauty and also because of several paintings by Paul Cézanne.
 It's a veritable symbol of Provence, like the Sainte-Baume and Mount Ventoux, the major landmarks of the Aix-en-Provence region.
-On the South side Montagne Sainte-Victoire appears as a huge rocky bastion 18 km long and 5 km wide with a 7 km long summit plateau.
+On the South side the Montagne Sainte-Victoire appears as a huge rocky bastion 18 km long and 5 km wide with a 7 km long summit plateau.

 The massif is mainly built by beautiful white and grey limestones, while in the lower part other rock structures are also present, like the conglomerates.
 This is giving the range a palette of vivid colours, besides white also all variants of red.
 The two sides of the massif are very different: to the North a steppe which at the bottom land gives way to the forest of oaks and pines of Aleppo, sloping towards the Vallon de Delubre and the village of Vauvenargues, to the South a seemingly insurmountable sunny wall, mostly a sheer, almost vertical drop, while the Northern side is far less steep.
 On the area various karst phaenomena can be seen.
 One such example are rock windows or in some cases deep caves, such as for example Garagaï gouffre.
 West of the mountain is the well known town Aix en Provence.
 To the NE of the mountain two artificial lakes can be seen.
 The dam of the lower one is called Barrage Zola, after its architect Francesco Zola, the father of the well known writer Emile Zola.
 This dam and the higher Barrage de Bimont were constructed already in the middle of 19th century, ensuring manageable water resources for the whole area.